photonmaster/scymnus/README.md

         .tag("calculator");
 ```

-Finally we are starting the webservice
+Finally we are starting the webservice.
-swagger is accessible here: http://10.0.2.15:9090/api-doc
+Swagger is accessible here: http://10.0.2.15:9090/api-doc

  ```cpp
     app.listen("10.0.2.15", "9090");